Thomas Hauser: Biography

 He also collaborated with golfer Arnold Palmer on a biography entitled Arnold Palmer A Personal Journey published in 1994.

-Hauser is a keen follower of boxing and has written about the sport for numerous print publications such as the New York Times and The Ring and various websites such as The Sweet Science, and Boxing Scene.
+Hauser has written about the sport of boxing for numerous print publications such as the New York Times and the Guardian and various websites such as The Sweet Science, and Boxing Scene.
 He has been featured in numerous documentaries about the sport including the Academy Award-winning When We Were Kings.

+On December 4, 2019, it was announced that Hauser had been chosen by the electors for boxing's highest honor: induction to the International Boxing Hall of Fame.
+He was inducted into the class of 2020.

-On eight occasions, articles written by Hauser have been named "best investigative writing" of the year by the Boxing Writers Association of America.
+On eleven occasions, articles written by Hauser have been named "best investigative journalism of the year" by the Boxing Writers Association of America.
 In 2004, the organization honored him with the Nat Fleischer Award for Career Excellence in Boxing Journalism.
+In 2023, the BWAA bestowed the A.J.
+Liebling award for Outstanding Boxing Writing upon Hauser, an honor that had been given out only once in the preceding seven years.
+Hauser is the only person in the 100-year history of the BWAA to have received both the Fleischer and Liebling Awards.

-From 2012 through 2020, he was a consultant to HBO Sports.
+From 2012 through 2020, Hauser was a consultant to HBO Sports.
 In 2003, at the request of the late Senator John McCain, Hauser testified before the United States Senate Committee on Commerce, Science and Transportation regarding the regulation of professional boxing.
-On December 4, 2019, it was announced that Hauser had been chosen by the electors for boxing's highest honor: induction into the International Boxing Hall of Fame.